 The Cappella della Madonna dell’Archetto is a small oratory in the Trevi district of Rome.
 Its official name is the Santa Maria Causa Nostrae Laetitiae Church and it is considered the smallest church in the city.
-The dome was painted by a Roman artist who would later be nicknamed “Michelangelo of the United States.”
+The dome was painted by a Roman artist who was later to acquire the nickname “Michelangelo of the United States.”

 Cappella della Madonna dell’Archetto Rome

 Address, opening Hours and ticket price